FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Implementation Details

 \subsection{Metrics}

 Evaluating motion generation and reconstruction is notoriously challenging due to the need to jointly assess spatial accuracy, temporal coherence, physical plausibility, and perceptual realism \cite{zhu2023human}.
 Following standard practice, we employ a diverse set of metrics to ensure a fair and comprehensive evaluation.
 Visual examples are provided in the supplemental video.
-As reconstruction metrics, we use the \emph{Joint Position Error (L2)}, measuring the average Euclidean distance between predicted and ground-truth joint positions; the \emph{Geodesic Rotation Error} (Equation 4 in main paper), the mean angular distance between predicted and target joint rotations; and the \emph{Normalized Power Spectrum Similarity (NPSS)} \cite{gopalakrishnan2019neural}, comparing the frequency-domain spectra of predicted and reference motions.
-We evaluate the physical plausibility of generated motion using: \emph{Foot Sliding:} average velocity of grounded feet, measuring temporal drift artifacts; \emph{Foot Penetration:} the mean vertical penetration of the feet below the ground plane; \emph{Average Curve Length (ACL):} mean joint acceleration magnitude, assessing temporal smoothness; \emph{Coherence:} global consistency of joint trajectories over time.
-To assess generation quality, we use a pretrained motion classifier from \cite{chen2024taming} to compute the \emph{Fréchet Inception Distance (FID)} between real and generated feature distributions, and classification \emph{Accuracy} to measure the alignment of generated motions with the intended class condition.
+As \textbf{reconstruction metrics}, we use: \begin{itemize} \item the \emph{Joint Position Error (L2)}, measuring the average Euclidean distance between predicted and ground-truth joint positions; \item the \emph{Geodesic Rotation Error} (Equation 4 in main paper), the mean angular distance between predicted and target joint rotations; \item the \emph{Normalized Power Spectrum Similarity (NPSS)} \cite{gopalakrishnan2019neural}, comparing the frequency-domain spectra of predicted and reference motions. \end{itemize}

+We evaluate the \textbf{physical plausibility} of generated motion using: \begin{itemize} \item \emph{Foot Sliding:} average velocity of grounded feet, measuring temporal drift artifacts; \item \emph{Foot Penetration:} the mean vertical penetration of the feet below the ground plane; \item \emph{Average Curve Length (ACL):} mean joint acceleration magnitude, assessing temporal smoothness; \item \emph{Coherence:} we measure motion coherence using a normalized smoothness score that relates internal joint motion to global locomotion.
+This metric penalizes excessive joint motion relative to global translation and thus reflects the smoothness and coordination of the generated motion. \end{itemize}

+To assess \textbf{generation quality}, we use a pretrained motion classifier from \cite{chen2024taming} to compute the \emph{Fréchet Inception Distance (FID)} between real and generated feature distributions, and classification \emph{Accuracy} to measure the alignment of generated motions with the intended class condition.
 Finally, the \emph{Diversity} is quantified as the average standard deviation among generated pose vectors across multiple samples per condition.
-On the \textsc{Truebones ZOO} dataset \cite{truebones}, we follow the evaluation protocol of AnyTop \cite{gat2025anytop}: \emph{Coverage} quantifies how much of the real motion distribution is captured by the generated samples; \emph{Local Diversity} measures the average distance between short windows in generated motions and their nearest neighbors in the ground truth; \emph{Inter Diversity} captures variation across different generated motions, while \emph{Intra Diversity Diff} reports the difference in within-motion diversity between generated and ground-truth sequences.